ReScience-Archives/Rougier-2017/article/Rougier-2017.md

 We display only the output of our replication to be compared with the ones in the original articles.
 The climbing shoe (figure @fig:shoe), the corn plant (figure @fig:corn) and the large Peperomia plants (figure @fig:large-plant) are very similar to the images displayed in the original article.
-It it to be noted that we used different thresholds in order to obtain white areas similmar to the original images.
+It is to be noted that we used different thresholds in order to obtain white areas similmar to the original images.
 Without such threshold there would be no reason to have white areas as for example in the leaves of figure @fig:large-plant.